freddydumont/next-nprogress-emotion/README.md

 # next-nprogress-emotion

-Theme-aware NProgress component to use in Next.js apps.
+Theme-aware NProgress component to use in Next.js apps using Emotion or ThemeUI.

 This component borrows heavily from the [`next-nprogress`](https://github.com/sergiodxa/next-nprogress) package.
 It was refactored to fix [this issue](https://github.com/sergiodxa/next-nprogress/issues/76).